|Area: Crystal Mountain

 Special concerns: Heavy horse use and popular hunting area

 Trailhead directions: From Enumclaw head east on SR 410 for 32 miles turning left on the Crystal Mountain Road (just before the Mount Rainier National Park entrance).
-Continue for 4.2 miles to parking area for Norse Peak Trail on your right.
+Continue for 4.2 miles to the parking area for Norse Peak Trail on your right.

 |Starting Point: 46.96442, -121.48349000000002|